MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/manager-settings.md

 ## To configure manager settings

 Insights admins can access **Manager settings**.
-Before managers can access Viva Insights in Teams or in the advanced insights app, they need to be assigned a license and have a team that meets or exceeds the **Minimum team size** setting.
+Before managers can access Viva Insights in Teams or on the web, or in the advanced insights app, they need to be assigned a license and have a team that meets or exceeds the **Minimum team size** setting.

 :::image type="content" source="../images/manager-settings.png" alt-text="Screenshot of Manager settings page." lightbox="../images/manager-settings.png":::